2026 Iowa elections: United States House of Representatives

+All of Iowa's four seats in the United States House of Representatives are up for election in 2026.
+Two of the seats are extremely competitive, Iowa's 1st and 3rd Congressional districts.
+Iowa's 2nd Congressional district, represented by the aforementioned Hinson, is also slightly competitive, and could be competitive in 2026 due to Hinson's retirement.

+Executive

-Governor and Lieutenant Governor
+Governor and lieutenant governor

 Incumbent Republican governor Kim Reynolds has declined to run for re-election and seek a third term, which the Iowa state constitution would allow her to do if she had wanted.
 Reynolds won in 2022 with 58.04% of the vote.
 Due to the governorship being open, this race has received a fair bit of attention.

-The lone Democrat currently holding office in Iowa. state Auditor Rob Sand, has entered the Democratic Primary.
-Rob Sand is the clear favorite for the Democratic nomination and is popular within the state.
-On the Republican side, U.S. Representative from Iowa's 4th Congressional district Randy Feenstra is the most prominent candidate running for his parties nomination, but he faces two prominent candidates in Brad Sherman and Eddie Andrews (former and current state Representatives).
+The lone Democrat currently holding office in Iowa, State auditor Rob Sand, is the democratic nominee for governor, and is popular within the state.
+On the Republican side, U.S. Representative from Iowa's 4th Congressional district representative Randy Feenstra was initially the favorite for the republican nomination, however, Zach Lahn gained momentum late in the race.
+Even with an endorsement from President Donald Trump, Randy Feenstra lost the nomination to the Turning Point Action endorsed Lahn.

 In Iowa, nominees for Lieutenant Governor are chosen at party conventions.
 They then run on a ticket with the gubernatorial nominee.
 The eventual nominees will have to pick who they would want to run on the ticket with them.